Have you ever had difficulties finding inspiration for your photography?

 Her passion for indigenous cultures and their struggles shines through her work.
 How she captures light astounds me.
 And I follow her with a passion.

-24. Jonas Bendiksen
+26. Jonas Bendiksen

-Jonas Bendiksen has many projects that really interest me.
-The one that sticks out the most is his project for National Geographic named ‘The Last of The First Skiiers’.
+Jonas Bendiksen has many projects that inspire photography lovers.
+The one that sticks out the most is his project for National Geographic named The Last of The First Skiiers.

 This project encapsulates the Altai mountains in the far northern corner of Xinjiang province.

-Here, the mixtures of ethnic Kazakhs, Mongolians and Tuwas use ancient ski creations for hunting, likely to die out soon, if it hasn’t already.
+Here, the mixtures of ethnic Kazakhs, Mongolians, and Tuwas use ancient ski creations for hunting, likely to die out soon if it hasn’t already.

-He is a photographer of people, capturing scenes in hunting scenarios, among women and surrounded by blues musicians.
+He is a photographer of people, capturing scenes in hunting scenarios, among women, and surrounded by blues musicians.

-Charlie James has seen the insides of two huge continents, focusing on the Amazon river and then Africa in its totality.
+Charlie James has seen the insides of two huge continents, focusing on the Amazon River and then Africa in its totality.

-From looking at his images intensely, you can easily see he is a master of people in their environments.
+From his images, you can see he is a master of people in their environments.
 His images look easy but are unique and almost impossible to recreate.

-21. Andy Bardon
+29. Andy Bardon

-American born Andy Bardon spends every free minute outdoors immersed in adventurous pursuits, telling stories with his camera.
+American-born Andy Bardon spends every free minute outdoors immersed in adventurous pursuits, telling stories with his camera.
 With a genuine smile on his face.

-20. Wayne Lawrence
+30. Wayne Lawrence